KittyGiraudel/site/_posts/2014-01-20-json-in-sass.md

 ## JSON to Sass

 Meanwhile `json-decode` has been a pain in the ass to write, so much that I was very close to give up.
-Between nested lists, maps, null values, falsy values and hundreds of other tricky cases it is probably one of the hardest thing I've ever done in Sass.
+Between nested lists, maps, null values, falsy values and hundreds of other tricky cases it is probably one of the hardest thing I’ve ever done in Sass.

 > It was so difficult I was close to giving up.